FREQUENTLY ASKED QUESTIONS

 Yes.
 Children applying for the Kindergarten program must turn 5 by September 1 of the year they will begin at Blue Oak.

 When is the best time to start the admissions process?

-Blue Oak begins accepting applications for the 2023-24 school year on October 1, 2022.
-Families are encouraged to visit the school between September and December either by scheduling an individual visit or participating in a Group Tour, Information Session or Open House program.
+Blue Oak begins accepting applications for the 2024-25 school year on October 2, 2023.
+Families are encouraged to visit the school between October and January either by scheduling an individual visit or participating in a Group Tour, Information Session and/or Open House program.